Adaptations to your home

 The Disabled Living Foundation has useful information, advice and guidance to help you to make informed decisions about the best solutions for you.

 South Gloucestershire Council have an adapted house called the Celestine Home Adaptations Centre.
 You can make an appointment to visit and try out different adaptations and equipment.
 The team at the Celestine Centre can help you decide if adaptations are required and what specific equipment would best meet your needs.

 If you or a member of your family are having difficulty getting around your home you can request an occupational therapy assessment.
 The occupational therapist will assess your needs and consider your circumstances.
 They will suggest different techniques, specific equipment or adaptations you can make to your home.

 To refer yourself to occupational therapy call Adult Care on 01454 868007 between 8.30am – 5pm Monday to Thursday, 8.30 – 4.30pm Friday.

 To refer your child call Children’s (0-25) occupational therapy service on 01454 866000 between 8.30am – 5pm Monday to Thursday, 8.30 – 4.30pm Friday.

 The cost will depend on the type of adaptation or equipment, this will be explained at your assessment.

-You can find out more information about adapting your home in our Disabled Facilities Grants article.
+You can find out more information on our Disabled Facilities Grants page.